Sydney

 What to Do

+Sydney’s is most famous among tourists for its twin landmarks: Opera House and Harbour Bridge, although the Sydney Tower is another worthwhile attraction that combines minor thrills with excellent views of the city.
 Sydney Opera House is one of the most recognizable images of the modern world.
 Viewed from the air or a ferry, the Sydney’s skyline represents an unforgettable image.
 Each year, about 3000 events are held here, while as many as 200,000 travelers tour the building.

-Sydney Harbor Bridge represents the main crossing point between Sydney Central Business District and the North Shore.
+Sydney Harbour Bridge represents the main crossing point between Sydney Central Business District and the North Shore.
 Each New Year’s, the Harbor Bridge is home to fantastic fireworks displays.
 For the adventure traveler, there is the possibility to climb the southern half of the bridge.
 You can also use the pedestrian way, a lovely place for picture taking.

+South of Sydney Harbour, you will find the Royal Botanical Gardens.
+During spring, when the flowers and trees are in blossom, the gardens look magnificent and are the perfect place to take lovely photos.
 Royal Botanical Gardens are opened for the public all year round, except for Christmas Day and Good Friday.
 The guided tours are free and last for about 45 minutes, running every day at 10:30 AM.

+The iconic Aussie animals are undoubtedly the koalas and kangaroos.
+For the foreign travelers, the vacation in Sydney is not complete unless they see those cute animals in their natural environment.
+The Featherdale Wildlife Park is home for 320 Australian species including koalas, kangaroos, birds and reptiles.
+You can cuddle the koalas or hand feed the kangaroos, emus and wallabies.
 Located just across Sydney Harbor, Taronga Zoo is home to 2,000 animals living in a lush forest.
 There are animal shows on display daily and you can even take photos with koalas.

 There are a lot of museums in Sydney that capture the traveler’s attention.
 There’s free entrance to Australian National Maritime Museum, Art Gallery of New South Wales and The Museum of Contemporary Art.
 Also, if you want to visit the Yiribana Gallery located within the Art Gallery of New South Wales and experience the Aboriginal and islander art, you can do that for free on Tuesdays and Saturdays from 11 AM.